CozevaQA/Risk_Quality_CodingTool/README.md

 # Risk_Quality_CodingTool

-Risk_Quality_CodingTool is a modular Selenium-Python automation framework designed for validating the Risk & Quality Proof of Concept (POC).
+Risk_Quality_CodingTool is a modular Selenium-Python automation framework designed for validating the Risk & Quality POC , coding Tool .
 It follows a clean Page Object + Action Function architecture, enabling scalable test creation for Smoke, Sanity, and Regression suites.

 ---